 Our Water Smart program focuses on empowering residents to make positive water use choices.
 We provide residents with important information to help them make positive water use choices in both indoor and outdoor settings.

 The Okanagan has one of the highest rates of water use per person in Canada.
-Watering household lawns and gardens accounts for approximately 24 per cent of water used in the Okanagan Even a small change can make a huge impact - take the pledge to Make Water Work!
+Watering household lawns and gardens accounts for approximately 24 per cent of water used in the Okanagan.
+Even a small change can make a huge impact.
+Be sure to take the pledge to Make Water Work!

-The Okanagan Water Basin Board is a joint community venture to help encourage Okanagan Valley residents to be Water Smart.
+The Okanagan Basin Water Board (OBWB) is a joint community venture to help encourage Okanagan Valley residents to be Water Smart.
 As our valley can be a dry one, it’s important to protect and conserve the water we have.

 How you can be Water Smart